 So you’re on the market for a longboard.
 You’ve already ruled out the street skateboard option because you need something more versatile and comfortable to ride, and you’re not into pure trick skating.

-You mostly want something you can cruise and commute on, either on a daily basis e.g. to the train station, or just for riding to the store or to the park.
-But when scouting the available options, whether online or at the skate shop, you’re at a loss on whether to pick up a “longboard” or a “cruiser”.
+You mostly want something you can cruise and commute on, on a daily basis e.g. to the train station, or just for riding to the store or to the park.
+But when scouting the available options online or at skate shops, you’re at a loss on whether to pick up a “longboard” or a “cruiser”.

-The above summary in itself will likely not be very helpful in deciding on which you need.
-We need to take a closer look at what it means to choose between a “longboard” vs a “cruiser”.
+The above definition alone is not sufficient to help you decide on which of the types of board you need.
+We’ll take a closer look at what it means to choose a “cruiser” vs a “longboard”.

 Let’s clear up something first : the term “longboard” designates any 4-wheel board that’s not specifically a traditional street (aka “trick”) skateboard.
 “Skateboard” normally means the symmetrical, popsickle-shaped decks with 2 kick tail mounted on traditional kingpin trucks with small hard wheels, well-suited for ollies, flips and rail grinds.

 Longboards are typically bigger than skateboards – bigger decks, bigger trucks, bigger wheels.
 That’s what distinguishes the two.
 Being larger, longboards are more comfortable and stable to ride.